 On August 6, 2019, our board, upon the recommendation of the compensation committee, adopted a director compensation program that set compensation for our independent directors for service during the one year periods commencing at the Company's annual shareholders' meeting in 2019, 2020 and 2021.
 For 2021, each independent director received an annual cash retainer fee for board services and a grant of shares of restricted stock.
 The cash retainer fee consisted of a fixed cash payment of \$72,000.
-The shares of restricted stock ("Shares") had a value equal to \$120,000, based on the market value of the Company's stock.
+The shares of restricted stock ("Shares") had a value equal to \$120,000, based on the market value of the Company's stock on the date the Company repurchases shares of its common stock in connection with the anticipated delivery of Shares to its directors.
 The Shares are subject to forfeiture and transfer restrictions until the date of the annual shareholders' meeting taking place in the year after which the independent director received such Shares.
 Additional annual cash retainer fees were paid to each individual serving the Board in one of the following capacities.